Updated March 8, 2023

 So, we find that whatever we do digitally are actually based on the traditional marketing definition or the improved version of the conventional marketing exercise.
 The Internet age has added convenience, makes things prompt and sometimes easier, has mass appeals (and therefore cost-effectiveness), creates systematic and on-time delivery, and so forth.
 But we should not forget all these add-ons (content marketing, viral marketing, social media marketing, SEO, etc.) are associated with the basic functions of traditional marketing definition.
 A few people will totally disown the conventional traditional marketing strategies approaches because they do not know the different sides of it and its uses; they even do not have a clear idea on some areas of digital marketing as well since traditional marketing definition, when properly integrated into digital forms, will be beneficial.
 Therefore, if someone claims to be a digital marketing expert without even knowing the traditional marketing definition moves, he is wrong.
 He would be successful only when there resides a balance in his attitude to welcome both traditional marketing definition and digital marketing, and integrate the qualities of both of them.

 This is a guide to Traditional Marketing.
-Here we also discuss the definition of traditional marketing, communication workflow, strategies of marketing.
+Here we also discuss the definition of traditional marketing, communication workflow, and strategies of marketing.
 You can also refer to our other related articles to learn more –